10m+

 So, what happens if your guarantor dies?
 It’s often up to the lender on how to proceed.

-In some cases, you’ll be required to find a new guarantor, which is easier said than done.
+In some cases, you’ll be required to find a new guarantor.
 However, others may allow you to pay off some of the mortgage with your guarantor’s estate.

-To ensure you won’t face difficulties should your guarantor die, it’s important to check your lender’s policy before making an application, to establish the situation you’ll be in if the worst happens.
+To ensure you won’t face difficulties if your guarantor dies, it’s important to check your lender’s policy before making an application, to establish the situation you’ll be in if the worst happens.

 How do I get a guarantor mortgage?

-A number of lenders, including high-street banks, offer guarantor mortgages.
-Do bear in mind that the deal they can offer you will depend on your circumstances and those of your guarantor.
+Many lenders, including high-street banks, offer guarantor mortgages, but the deal they offer will depend on your circumstances and those of your guarantor.

-You can apply for a guarantor mortgage directly with providers online or by appointment, just as you would a traditional mortgage, but you will need personal and financial details of the guarantor.
+You can apply for a guarantor mortgage directly with providers similar to a traditional mortgage, but you will need personal and financial details of the guarantor.

-You might find it easier to apply through an independent mortgage broker who will have access to a wide range of lenders and can advise you on the various products available.
+It’ll likely be easier applying for a guarantor mortgage via an independent mortgage broker who will have access to a wide range of lenders and can advise you on the best deal for you.